dhanush5a4/dhanush5a4/README.md

 Field Service
 Ribbon Workbench
 Customizations
+Power Apps,
+Power Automate,
+Power Pages
 💼 Current Role
-As an Associate Technical Consultant at Adyatan Tech, a Microsoft Partner, I leverage my skills to deliver tailored solutions and optimize the Dynamics 365 suite for our clients.
+As an Power Platform Consultant/Analyst at Synapx, a Microsoft Partner, I leverage my skills to deliver tailored solutions and optimize the Dynamics 365 suite for our clients.
 My role involves working on:

 Customizations and Configurations: Tailoring Dynamics 365 to meet specific business needs Integration and Implementation: Ensuring seamless integration of Dynamics 365 with existing systems